trentphoto/portfolio/content/blog/case-studies-refactoring.md

 ---
-title: "Authentication in React: Two Approaches"
+title: "Case Studies: Refactoring for Performance in React"
-slug: "auth-react"
+slug: "case-studies-refactoring"
-excerpt: "An article about authentication with JWT and Clerk."
+excerpt: "Taking a look at a few real-world scenarios which we resolved through understanding React's optimization hooks and architectural patterns."
-date: '2024-02-16'
+date: '2024-02-22'
 ---

 In React applications, performance isn’t a huge consideration when the app is small and lightweight.